Observability

 4. Example Telegraf Configuration

-To begin ingesting data from your data plane, simply configure Telegraf with a NATS input:
+To begin ingesting data from the Data Plane, configure Telegraf with a NATS input:

 [[inputs.nats_consumer]]